-NightTrace evaluates this expression along with the End Events parameter (see "End Events" on page 9-34) and any other criteria specified in this dialog (e.g. Primary Condition, Processes, CPUs, etc.) to determine whether the state can end.
+NightTrace evaluates this expression along with the End Events parameter (see "End Events" on page 10-34) and any other criteria specified in this dialog (e.g. Primary Condition, Processes, CPUs, etc.) to determine whether the state can end

 End Condition must not refer to its defining states.
 For example, it must not call state_dur(), state_gap(), or end functions for these states.
 Calling these functions for these states would be an attempt to define a state based on its own definition.
 Note that End Condition may call start functions for these states because at this point in the state definition, the state has started.
-Note also that End Condition may call starts.
+Note also that End Condition may call all of these functions for qualified states.